Onlooker-DL/MeshOp/README.md

 - checkpoints and training logs (see `logs/`)

 Full training instructions and the list of all configurations are in `experiments/README.md`.
-Minimal end-to-end examples are in `examples/`.
 Selected trained operator exports are included under `result/operators/` so the FEM stage can be reproduced without re-training — see `result/README.md`.

 ### 3. FEM evaluation (MATLAB)